CKay the First

 CKay the First is the second extended play by Nigerian singer-songwriter CKay.
 It was released on 30 August 2019 by Chocolate City through Warner Music Group.
-It was self-produced by CKay, with additional production from Tempoe, Real Btee, and its exclusive producer Audu Maikori.
+It was self-produced by CKay, with additional production from Tempoe, Real Btee, and its executive producer Paul Okeugo and Aibee Abidoye.
 It features guest appearances from DJ Lambo, BOJ, Blaqbonez, and Barry Jhay.

 Background and release

 The EP's lead single, "Way" featuring DJ Lambo, was released on 16 August 2019.
 It was produced by CKay himself.
 On 18 October 2019, CKay released the music video for "Way", shot and directed by Clarence Peters.

 Composition

 The opening track "DTF" was described as "saucy and bouncy".
 "Love Nwantiti" is a love song with a lo-fi, resonant Afrobeats sound.
 CKay was called "drunk in love" on the song, on which he sings "Without you I go fit fall and die, without you I go give up my life".
 "Kalakuta" was said to share similar adlibs to "Dapada" by Dremo and Mayorkun.
 On the song, CKay also samples some Fela adlibs.
 "Way" featuring DJ Lambo is an uptempo track that interpolates Beethoven's 5th Symphony.
 The "prosaic" lyrics see CKay bragging about his "deluxe lifestyle".
 "Ski Ski" was compared to the opening of "Nobody Fine Pass You" by T-Classic.
 The lyrics from 34 seconds in were said to "sound like something off the Rema alley".
 "Oliver Kahn" featuring BOJ is another Afrobeats track, while "Like to Party" featuring Blaqbonez is a club song.
 "Beeni" featuring Barry Jhay was called "another standout record".